jeyemwey/owncast-with-transcriptions/README.md

 Copy the `transcription-example.yaml` file to `transcription.yaml` and edit accordingly.
 Edit the configuration according to the documentation.

+## Use WebVTT instead of WebSockets

+This build usually uses the WebSockets delivery method, since it works better in most environments.
+If you are looking to use WebVTT instead, please edit `./start.sh` to build Owncast with `-tags webvtt`.

 <!-- LICENSE -->
 ## License